smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-screens.md

   ----------------------------------------------------------------------------------------------------

-Additional important information about the use and impact of the command parameters may be found in the \"More Information\...\" section above, in this part of the topic about Multi-Step Jobs.
+Additional important information about the use and impact of the command parameters may be found in the "More Information\..." section above, in this part of the topic about Multi-Step Jobs.

 ##### Command Parameters